-2.4 The provision of needle exchange in pharmacies provides the benefits of increasing availability of needle exchange across a wide geographical area, providing more flexibility in provision of services including more flexible opening hours.
-This results in a reduction of drug-related harm and risk behaviours, such as sharing needles, and helps engage drug users into treatment
+2.3 The provision of needle exchange in pharmacies provides the benefits of increasing availability of needle exchange across a wide geographical area, providing more flexibility in provision of services including more flexible opening hours.
+This results in a reduction of drug-related harm and risk behaviours, such as sharing needles, and helps engage individuals into treatment if required.